Sprinter Van Expedited Transportation

 Sprinter van transportation supports shipments that fall between parcel and full truckload, particularly when timing is critical and freight volume is limited.

 Often used for urgent replenishment, production support, or high-priority inventory movement, sprinter vans provide dedicated, point-to-point coverage without terminal transfers or cross-docking.
+When a shipment cannot wait for consolidation but does not require a full trailer, sprinter vans are a direct and efficient option.

-In Practice: When Sprinter Vans Make Sense
+When Sprinter Vans Make Sense

 Sprinter van freight typically includes: